pzerger/supplemental/PMP/49-pmbok-processes.md

 ### Procurement Management

-The project procurement management involves obtaining goods, services and supplies.
+The project ***procurement management*** process involves obtaining goods, services and supplies.
 Procurement includes all the materials required to complete the project.
 3 procurement management processes are involved in planning, executing and monitoring phase of project management.

 #### 43 – Plan Procurement Management
 The process of documenting the material required, specifying the approach, identifying potential dealers, identifying good service required for the project within the allocated budget and assured quality.

 #### 44 – Conduct Procurements
 The process of selecting the seller, obtaining seller responses and finalizing the procurement requirement with the seller through agreements.
 The main objective of this process is to ensure procurements are done according to the requirement for deliverables of the project.

 #### 45 – Control Procurements
 The control procurement process involves managing all the procurement relationship and monitoring contract performance.
 This process also involves deciding the changes related to procurement wherever necessary.

 [Back to Knowledge Areas](#10-knowledge-areas-of-project-management)

 #### Stakeholder Management

-The project stakeholder management is the process of identifying suitable stakeholder for the project and meet the expectation of the selected stakeholder.
+Project stakeholder management is the process of identifying suitable stakeholder for the project and meet the expectation of the selected stakeholder.
 The success or failure of the project depends on the key stakeholders.

 Four project stakeholder processes are involved in initiating, planning, executing, and monitoring and controlling the phase of project management.